 Let’s get right into it!
 Here are my skincare products!

 - (1) Aloe Moisturizer: This is my go-to, all-purpose moisturizer from the décolletage down to my feet.
 Vaseline makes the name brand, but I actually prefer Target’s Up & Up (I don’t like the label, so I always peel it off!).
 This is my favorite because it’s a medium weight lotion, it goes on smoothly (not at all sticky), and it has a light scent.
 It’s not going to compete with perfume or anything else, and it’s great all year.
 One thing I learned about 15 years ago when I was a tanning bed goer: moisturize your entire body every single day.
 Do it as soon as you get out of the shower and have toweled off.
 Specifically focus on your elbows, legs, and feet because those areas are usually the driest.
-Both of my parents have the most disgusting dry, cracked feet.
-I used to think it was hereditary and would buff my feet with one of those egg things (my mom did and probably still does).
-I was afraid to moisturize my feet because I was always a foot sweater.
+I used to be afraid to moisturize my feet because I was always a foot sweater.
 However, once I started moisturizing my feet every day, the sweating actually stopped AND they are never dry or cracked.
 They’re as soft as my hands!
 In this case, an emollient completely took away the need to exfoliate.
 I use this on my entire body once a day, on my hands multiple times throughout the day, and on my feet 1-2 times per day (after the shower and before bed).

 - (2) Clinique Dramatically Different Moisturizing Lotion +: I can’t quit this stuff as hard as I try.
 I’ve been using a version of this for almost 20 years.
 For me, it is the best all-purpose face moisturizer, hands down.
 It’s lightweight, it has no scent or sunscreen, and it quenches all skin types (when I had acne, I used the gel version).
 I’ve tried other kinds of “all purpose” moisturizers, and this one always wins out.
 I’m very weird about scented products on my face, and it is hard to find a moisturizer without any smell.
 For other Clinique skincare products, I’ve found myself replacing them with something more effective or cheaper (see below), but I will not part with this lotion.
 I use this multiple times a day, always first thing in the morning because my skin feels dry when I first wake up.